LostSoulfly/ImageFS/README.md

 ImageFSFileSlot
 	StorageMethod		 	//storage method
-	StoredFileIdentifier
+	StoredFileIdentifier		// Each file should have a unique identifier StoredFileDirectory		// Each directory should have a unique identifier
 	//StoredFiles				// in the future, it could be possible to write large files to multiple images StoredFileSize
-	StoredFilePassword		// Each fileslot has its own password generated at creation StoredFileIv				// AES IV, if I decide to use it bool FileSlotInUse			// Is this StorageType currently in use
+	bool FileSlotInUse			// Is this StorageType currently in use

   ```